JLRcodes/rock-paper-scissors/README.md

 In rock, paper, scissors - Rock beats scissors Paper beats rock Scissors beats paper

 This game you play against the computer five times to see who the winner is.

+## Revisiting rock-paper-scissors

+Adding a gui to the rps game